nearform/openapi-transformer-toolkit/README.md

 # OpenAPI Codegen

-Effortlessly automate your design-first API development workflow with an npm package that generates JSON schemas, TypeScript types, and integrates with Fastify and React applications from OpenAPI specifications.
+Effortlessly automate your design-first API development workflow with an npm package that generates JSON schemas and TypeScript types.

 ## Installation
 First, install the package: